Problem 3.152 of Irodov

 Solution

-Let’s denote the resistance between the points and
+Let’s denote the resistance between the points

 by